Los Angeles 2008 : 11/11 ~ 11/19

 Our nephew, Peter Chen,

-and Ms. Yayoi Sagisaka were to be married in
+and Ms. Yayoi Sagisaka was to be married in

 of this trip to southern California.
-These are highlights of the trip.
+These are the highlights of the trip.

 Our AA flight arrived at Los

 We picked up an Avis rental car, drove

 directly to a Chinese restaurant in Fountain Valley to rendezvous with Vincent's niece, Lien-Lee, for

 a late lunch.

 to Lien-Lee and drove along Pacific Coast Highway 1 to our old friend Bianca and Ted